jamiewilbraham/azure-docs/articles/cognitive-services/containers/azure-kubernetes-recipe.md

 * [kubectl](https://storage.googleapis.com/kubernetes-release/release/v1.13.1/bin/windows/amd64/kubectl.exe).
 * An Azure resource with the correct pricing tier.
 Not all pricing tiers work with this container:
   * **Text Analytics** resource with F0 or Standard pricing tiers only.
-  * **Cognitive Services** resource with the S0 pricing tier.
+  * **Cognitive Research Technologies** resource with the S0 pricing tier.

 ## Running the sample

-This procedure loads and runs the Cognitive Services Container sample for language detection.
-The sample has two containers, one for the client application and one for the Cognitive Services container.
+This procedure loads and runs the Cognitive Research Technologies Container sample for language detection.
+The sample has two containers, one for the client application and one for the Cognitive Research Technologies container.
 You need to push both these images to your own Azure Container Registry.
 Once they are on your own registry, create an Azure Kubernetes Service to access these images and run the containers.
 When the containers are running, use the **kubectl** CLI to watch the containers performance.
 Access the client application with an HTTP request and see the results.

 ![Conceptual idea of running sample containers](../text-analytics/media/how-tos/container-instance-sample/containers.png)